GDPR: what should I keep in mind when designing my research?

 - do I need to process raw personal data, or can I work with pseudonymised data after collection?

 - does the way in which I process the personal data entail risks for the data subjects?
-For example, will you gather sensitive personal data, will you collect personal data on vulnerable groups, will systematic monitoring be done, etc.?
+For example, will you gather sensitive personal data?
+Will you collect personal data from vulnerable persons or from minors?
+Will systematic monitoring be done, etc.?

 - on what legal basis am I basing my personal data processing?